digitalocean/do-markdownit/fixtures/full-input.md

 Combining different CodePen embed flags together is also supported:

 [codepen MattCowley vwPzeX dark css 384]

+### Glitch

+Embedding a Glitch project (slug, flags...):

+[glitch hello-digitalocean]

+Setting a custom height for the Glitch project:

+[glitch hello-digitalocean 512]

+Showing the Glitch project code by default:

+[glitch hello-digitalocean code]

+Hiding the file tree by default when showing the Glitch project code:

+[glitch hello-digitalocean code notree]

+Setting a default file to show, and highlighting lines in the file:

+[glitch hello-digitalocean code path=src/app.jsx highlights=15,25]

+Removing the author attribution from the Glitch embed:

+[glitch hello-digitalocean noattr]

+### Asciinema

 Embedding a terminal recording from Asciinema: